prymitive/karma/README.md

 Each individual alert will show unique labels and annotations.
 Labels and annotations that are shared between all alerts are moved to the footer.

+Active alerts will show recently expired silences, to allow re-silincing if needed.
+This is controlled via `silences:expired` setting. `10m` value would show silences expired in the last 10 minutes but only for alerts that started firing more than 10 minutes ago.

 ![Example](/docs/img/alertGroup.png)

 #### Alert history